English (ENG)

 ENG 380.
 Introduction to Literary Genres.
 3 Hours.

 Introduces students to literary genres such as poetry, short fiction, creative non-fiction, and the novel.
 Students will read and write about a particular genre or a combination of them.
-Course Information: Prerequisite: C in ENG 102 or equivalent.
+Course Information: Prerequisites: C in ENG 102 or equivalent.

 ENG 381.
-Graphic Novel.
+ECCE: Graphic Novel.
 3 Hours.

 Examination of the format and content of the graphic novel with a focus on global context.
 Course Information: Prerequisites: C in ENG 102 or equivalent.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 ENG 382.
 ECCE: Comics, Health, Illness.
 3 Hours.